-The presence of beach litter has also been documented on the shores of Svalbard facing the Arctic Ocean and the Greenland Sea with densities from 800 to 1600 kg/km, with the exception of a site where density reached a maximum value of 63000 kg/km due to the presence of a heavy fishing net in the area surveyed (Bergmann et al., 2017a).
-As for litter on the shores of the Gulf of Alaska, Bering and Chuckchi Seas fisheries-related plastic litter dominated the litter assemblages collected on Svalbard’s beaches making up between 44 and 100% of it.(Kienitz, 2013)(Strand and et al., in prep.).
+The OSPAR Commission monitors beach litter at 17 sites within the Atlantic Arctic with 36 surveys conducted in 2017.
+The amount of beach litter varied from a mean of 14,750 items per km in the spring to 1,950 items per km in the summer months.
+Plastic accounted for up to 94% of the material in the spring surveys (OSPAR.
+Pers.
+Comm.).
+The presence of beach litter has been documented on the shores of Svalbard facing the Arctic Ocean and the Fram Strait with densities from 800 to 1600 kg/km, with the exception of a site where density reached a maximum value of 63000 kg/km due to the presence of a heavy fishing net in the area surveyed (Bergmann et al., 2017a).
+As on the shores of the Gulf of Alaska, Bering and Chuckchi Seas, fisheries-related plastic litter dominated the litter assemblages on Svalbard’s beaches making up between 44 and 100% of it.
+Surveys carried out in the northwestern tip of Iceland revealed lower densities of litter, mostly plastic, with an average of 1040 items/km corresponding to an average of 104 kg/km originating mostly from Icelandic fisheries (Kienitz, 2013).
+Surveying according to the OSPAR beach protocol of the eastern and western shores of Greenland has also been recently initiated at several locations (Strand and et al., in prep.).
+Initial results reveal similar median densities for the west coast with 1200 items/km compared to much lower densities of only 30 items/km.
+Analysis of the type of objects collected reveals the dominance of local sources over long-rande transport specially for West Greenland.

 Sea ice

 Observations of plastic particles within sea ice in the Arctic are limited (Table 2.2).
 Obbard et al. (2014) documented concentrations ranging between 38 and 234 x 103 n/m3 in sea ice cores collected in the central Arctic Ocean and Chuckchi Sea in 2005 and 2010.
-Preliminary results by Bergmann et al., (2017b) (Peeken et al., 2018) from cores collected in the Greenland Sea document even higher concentrations of microplastics in sea ice of this region with concentrations of 6 x 105 n/m3 in land-locked sea ice and 2 x 106 n/m3 in drifting pack sea ice.
-These concentrations are several orders of magnitude higher than concentrations reported for surface and subsurface waters in the Arctic and even in the most polluted oceanic gyres (2014), .
+Recently published results (Peeken et al., 2018) from cores collected in the Fram Strait and the Central Arctic north of Svalbard reveal even higher concentrations of microplastics in sea ice reaching maximum values of 1.2 ± 1.4) × 107N m−3 in pack ice in the Fram Strait and minimum values of 1.1 ± 0.8 × 106N m−3 just north of Svalbard.
+These concentrations are several orders of magnitude higher than concentrations reported earlier by Obbard et al. (2014), likely due to different methodology used, and further confirm that sea ice is a temporary sink of plastic pollution.

 Surface and sub-surface waters